What is a P11d?

 How to review your P11d

-If you have received a P11d for approval from your Caprica Accountant it means that we think you receive benefits (or out of pocket expenses without the P11d dispensation) or that HMRC has asked you to complete a return.
+If you have received a P11d for approval from us it means that we think you receive benefits.

 In our email asking for approval we list out all the benefits that are included on the return and the value of those benefits.
 We also attach the P11d itself (one per employee) and a P11db that summarises the total benefits on each P11d.